-Treatment for your child’s thyroid nodule will depend on whether it is benign (not cancerous), malignant (cancerous) or undetermined, and can range from regular monitoring to surgery.
+Treatment for your child’s thyroid nodule will depend on whether it is benign (not cancerous), malignant (cancerous) or undetermined, and can range from regular monitoring to thyroid surgery.
 The majority of thyroid nodules are not cancerous.

-Benign thyroid nodules
+Treatment for benign thyroid nodules

 The use of fine-needle aspiration (FNA) has allowed benign (not cancerous) nodules to be followed without surgery in children and adolescents.
 Most benign nodules remain the same size, even over long periods of time.
 If your child’s thyroid nodule grows, clinicians may recommend a second FNA, repeat ultrasounds and/or surgery to remove half of the thyroid gland (lobectomy).

-Malignant thyroid nodules
+Treatment for malignant thyroid nodules